Sheaim/209226/README_FIRST.txt

 To compile different version of the project (e.g. the worse version of quicksort) you need to exchange the names of CMakeLists files so that the version you want to run is named CMakeLists.
 This has to be done by hand as there is no .bat file to automate this process.

+CAUTION: hashArray is dependent on the contents of "hash" folder.

 WARNING: common folder HAS to be built first, as it generates a library which most other programs reference to!

 These files are composed specifically for my machines and may need tweaking if you're using a different compiler.